-Airbricks are a special type of bricks that have holes that are used in buildings to allow air to enter the area.
-Cavity walls also need ventilation to allow airflow to prevent dampness.
+Air bricks are regular bricks that have been specially designed to contain several holes.
+These holes will allow air to pass from one location to another easily.
+So, they will be permanently placed within the foundation of a home and just below a timber floor.
+These bricks are pretty strong, and they can be made from several different substances.
+While they were traditionally formed from clay, plastic and plastic composites are becoming increasingly popular options.
 Traditionally airbricks were made of clay and later from cast iron.
 Nowadays, they are made of plastic.
 The circulating air in the airbricks keeps these spaces dry, and the wood used in joists and floorboards also does not rot.
-Airbricks also create a ventilated space for solid fuel fires, stoves and gas heaters.
-At Buildworld we have airbricks made from terracotta in the buff and red colours from Red Bank.
+These bricks also create a ventilated space for solid fuel fires, stoves and gas heaters.
+At Buildworld, we have airbricks made from terracotta in the buff and red colours from Red Bank.
 These seamlessly merge with existing brickwork.
-Lightweight, strong, easy to handle, select the size before ordering.
+Lightweight, robust, easy to handle, select the size before ordering.
 Call us today!

+Secondly, the type of material is a concern.
+Plastic may offer a greater sense of longevity, as it will not suffer adverse effects from prolonged exposure to moisture and water.
+Plastic bricks tend to be cheaper when compared to their traditional clay counterparts.
 Also, the pattern and colour of the bricks should be taken into account.
-There are many designs which can complement the existing decor of a home while their holes will still allow air to pass through.
+Many designs can complement the existing decor of a home while their holes will still allow air to pass through.
 In terms of colour, common tones include black, beige, white and terracotta red.
 There could also be times when custom hues are offered.